 Article

 Let's Speculate!
-Half-Life 2 WADs
+Half-Life 2 Lighting Zoo

 This is somewhat of a disclaimer I must put forward here.
 I have a habit of finding little things, and then theorising about them for a considerable amount of time to people (much to their annoyance, I’m sure), but never actually sharing it or writing it down.
 I have a website specifically for this now, might as well use it.
 That said, some of my thoughts or ideas are very likely wrong, but I’d like to put forward some interesting thoughts and theories for people to consider.
 Don’t take my words and consider them a fact.
 Don’t take them and publish them as fact.